These ecosystems also contribute significantly to national economies through sectors such as tourism.

 Within the research project, which had an ethnographic field trip element to it, a team of interdisciplinary researchers drew on expertise in environmental and health economics, social sciences, development, social psychology, marine geosciences, marine biology, art (including concept and design development and film making) and religious studies.
 The team were a partnership between Plymouth Marine Laboratory, the Universities of Exeter and Cardiff, Indeva Consulting.
 Also, The Islamic Foundation for Ecology and Environmental Sciences (IFEES), Mwambao Coastal Community Network, Zanzibar and another freelance artist in the UK and Reef Conservation in Mauritius.

 My role was to co-develop an arts-led pilot that enabled me with other facilitators to experiment with eliciting resilience data from three communities.
-We were able to achieve this as the NGOs with whom we were partnered already worked with the communities we needed to reach.
-They work with them on safe-guarding no-take fishing zones and other marine resource management.
+We were able to achieve this as the NGOs we were partnered with already worked with the communities we needed to reach.
+They have worked with them on safe-guarding no-take fishing zones and other marine resource management.

 As a team we harnessed visual methods by building on exchanging skills.
 The following team member’s expertise were utilized: